 Chip's Challenge 2 has finally been released.
 This is great news for lots of reasons, but among other things this means that we have yet another version of Chip's Challenge 1 to analyze!

 For the most part, the new Chip's Challenge 1 appears to adhere quite closely to the original Lynx game.
 (In fact it adheres even more closely to the MS-DOS port, and possibly to some or all of the other pre-Windows ports.
-These earlier ports were done by Epyx, and probably involved some of the same people who had developed the original game.
-The Windows port was done internally by Microsoft, and it's not always obvious that the people who worked on it were terribly familiar with the original.)
+These earlier ports were done by Epyx, and probably involved some of the same people who had developed the original game.)
 However, there are nonetheless some differences.
 I hope to document those differences here.

 (An aside: For the time being I'm calling the new version the Windows version.
 This has the potential to be confused with the version for 16-bit Windows, which until recently was what anybody would have been referring to by "the Windows version".
 However, I myself have always called that "the MS version", reflecting the fact that that version was actually written by Microsoft.
 The other obvious name for it would be the "the CC2 version", which strikes me as having quite a bit more potential for confusion.)